Ontario Patients for Psychotherapy

 I might lose my psychotherapy coverage?

-Yes the government is threatening to privatize your care beyond the annual limit.
-To get the care you need, you will have to pay out of pocket for all or some of the hourly fee, currently up to $170.
+Yes the government threatened to privatize your care beyond the annual limit.
+It may do so again.
+To get the care you need, you would have to pay out of pocket for all or some of the hourly fee, currently up to $170.